rapitkan/once-preprocessor/README.md

 Example:

-We have a breakpoint xs: 320px and breakpoint sm: 480px.
+We have the following breakpoints: xs: 320px and sm: 480px.
 ```html
 In this use case <div class="xs(right)sm(left)">This div is created for example.</div>
 will be compiled to <div class="xs-right sm-left">This div is created for example.</div>